-Overall, candidates meet all the ILA Standards aligned to the Intervention Project at varying levels of knowledge and competencies.
-Data shows that ILA Standards 2.1, 2.2, 2.3, 4.1, 4.2 and 4.3 are candidates' areas of strength with a cumulative mean score of 3.0/3.0.
-The Strategy Lessons and Professional Development Workshops demonstrate candidates' ability to model, coach, and support classroom teachers, other school professionals, and parents in using appropriate instructional or corrective practices, approaches, and strategies in reading and writing; and using a literacy curriculum that engages students in instructional activities, including differentiated instruction and materials that address their diverse linguistic, cultural, and academic backgrounds, needs and interests, especially those who struggle with reading and writing.
+Overall, candidates meet ILA Standards 2, 3 and 4 at varying levels of knowledge and competencies.
+Data shows that ILA Standards 4.1, 4.2 and 4.3 are candidates' areas of strength with a cumulative mean score of 3.0/3.0.
+The Strategy Lessons and Professional Development Workshops demonstrate candidates' ability to model, coach, and support classroom teachers, other school professionals, and parents in using appropriate instructional or corrective practices, approaches, and strategies in reading and writing; and using a literacy curriculum that engages students in instructional activities, including differentiated instruction and materials that address their diverse linguistic, cultural, and academic backgrounds, needs and interests, especially those who struggle with reading and writing (ILA Standards 2.1, 2.2 & 2.3) with a cumulative mean score of 2.7/3.0.
 Although Standard 3 is met at acceptable level, ILA Standards 3.1, 3.2, and 3.3 appear to be areas where candidates need further support for improvement.
-In reviewing the artifacts that support these standard elements, the faculty notes that candidates' Reflective Narrative addresses how ILA Standard 3 is met but lacks clear articulation of their understanding of ILA Standards 3.1, 3.2 and 3.3.
+In examining the artifacts that support these standard elements, the faculty notes that candidates' Reflective Narrative addresses how ILA Standard 3 is met but lacks clear articulation of their understanding of ILA Standards 3.1, 3.2 and 3.3.
 Candidates' Case Study demonstrates their competence as interventionist in selecting appropriate types of assessments and effectively administer, score, and interpret them; however, their Strategy Lessons lack a clear articulation of the literature and research related to types of assessments and their purposes, strengths, and limitations; established purposes for assessing the performance of all readers, and use of multiple data sources and assessment information to analyze individual readers' performance and to plan instruction and intervention as well as to plan and evaluate instruction.
 The cumulative mean score in these areas is 2.0/3.0.
 The clinical sequence courses (LLA 514, LLA 516 & LLA 518) now provide candidates with rigorous experiences, at various progressive levels of difficulty, that address all competencies required to fulfill the role of interventionist (ILA Standard 3) at an expert's level.
-We recognize that the sampling is low; however, the data from this assessment when combined with the data from other assessments provides a substantial basis for analysis of candidate performance in standard elements addressed by this assessment.